cchalop1/JustDeploy/README.md

 ### Prerequisites

-- Git
-- Make
+- openssl
-- golang
+- ssh

-Before deploying your application using JustDeploy, it is highly recommended that a domain name is associated with your server.
+Before deploying your application using JustDeploy, it is required that a domain name is associated with your server.
 This is a necessary step to generate the certificate, even if you disable

 ## Contributing